bdheard/PythonEssentials/Slides/Module01.md

 ## Python Programming Language

-- Two kinds of programs process high-level languages into low-level languages: interpreters and compilers.
+- Two kinds of programs process high-level languages into low-level languages:
-- An interpreter reads a high-level program and executes it.
+    - Interpreters: Reads a high-level program and executes it.
-- A compiler reads the program and translates it completely into an executable before the program starts running.
+    - Compilers: Translates program into an executable before it is run.
 - Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.

 ![image](../media/interpret.png)